webix-hub/gitbook-webix-jet/details/models.md

 ### [<span id="services">4.
 Services as Data Sources &uarr;</span>](#contents)

 You can use services instead of models as data sources.
-Suppose there's a list of customers and a grid that displays records on a selected customer.
-Here's how you can use a service that returns the ID of a selected list item:
+Suppose there is a list of customers and a grid that displays records on a selected customer.
+Here is how you can use a service that returns the ID of a selected list item:

 ```js
 var id = service.getSelected();